nikopensius/CtrlF-/README.md

 To install the CtrlF+ extension, follow these steps:

 1. Download the extension package from the [CtrlF+ GitHub repository](https://github.com/nikopensius/CtrlF-).
 You can do this by clicking on the green `Code` button and then clicking on `Download ZIP` in the dropdown box.
+2. Extract the content of the ZIP file to a directory of your choosing.
+Extracting it to the Downloads directory will do fine.
-2. Make sure the extracted file is named "CtrlF-".
-E.g not "CtrlF--main", otherwise rename it to "CtrlF-".
+3. Make sure the extracted file is named "CtrlF-".
+E.g not "CtrlF--main", and rename it to "CtrlF-" if needed.
-3. Open your browser's extension management page.
+4. Open your browser's extension management page.
 On Chrome, you can do this by entering `chrome://extensions/` into the browser's address bar.
-4. Enable "Developer mode" if not already enabled.
+5. Enable "Developer mode" if not already enabled.
-5. Click on "Load unpacked" or "Load extension" and select the downloaded extension package.
+6. Click on "Load unpacked" or "Load extension" and select the downloaded extension package.
-6. The CtrlF+ extension will be installed and ready to use.
+7. The CtrlF+ extension will be installed and ready to use.

 Please note that the CtrlF+ extension has been developed and tested for the latest version of Chrome.